 Do carpenters need business insurance?

 Carpenters get paid to provide goods and services to customers.
 Working with heavy materials, sharp tools, and in construction zones can be exciting, but also dangerous.
 When it comes to risk, there’s nothing better than having insurance.
 Peace of mind and financial protection… What’s not to like?

 Types of carpenters insurance

 General liability insurance is a nice blanket of coverage for the various things that can go awry while working.
 General liability is general, and that’s a good thing!
 This coverage is especially important for carpenters, since you are typically working out in public or with others.

 Coverage benefits include:

-- Bodily injury: If you overlooked a nail when you were cleaning up for the day, and your customer steps on it when walking to the kitchen for a late-night snack.
+- Bodily injury: You overlooked a nail when you were cleaning up for the day, and your customer steps on it when walking to the kitchen for a late-night snack.
 Rather than having to foot the bill for their doctor’s visit or tetanus shot, your policy would pay for the expenses.

 - Personal/advertising injury: This includes libel and slander.
-If you get caught bad-mouthing your client in public, and they claim slander.
+If you get caught bad-mouthing your client and they file a lawsuit, you’re protected.

 - Legal fees, court costs, and lawyers’ fees are also included in this policy, should you face a lawsuit.